go-goyave/goyave/v6_CHANGELOG.md

   - jwtservice: GetKey removed, use GetPrivateKey or GetPublicKey instead
   - authenticator: if it returns an *errors.Error, it is considered system error
   - config basic authenticator now takes a BasicConfig parameter
+- testutil
+  - NewTestServer removed.
+NewTestServerWithOptions renamed NewTestServer.
+  - NewTestServer doesn't load configuration from files anymore.
+It only loads the default values `config.LoadDefault()` (but replace port with 0 for auto assignment) if no Config is provided in the options.
+  - TODO document how to test log output and how to output logs to testing.T.Output

+TODO docs pass with links
+TODO cleanup resources directory